 At GMB we’re very careful in recommending other resources, not because we feel we know it all, but we want to make sure our recommendations are in line with our philosophy of realistic and long term fitness.

-Having tried out Nate Miyaki’s I-Feast nutritional plan with great results, I fully recommend this approach for changing your body in a healthy and positive way
+Having tried out Nate Miyaki’s Feast Your Fat Away nutritional plan with great results, I fully recommend this approach for changing your body in a healthy and positive way

-If you do by I-Feast after clicking the links above, we get a referral commission, which goes directly to putting gas in our private jets.
+If you do buy Feast Your Fat Away after clicking the links above, we get a referral commission, which goes directly to putting gas in our private jets.
 We’d recommend Nate regardless, because he knows what he’s talking about, we use his approach ourselves, and he’s a genuine friend to GMB.
-We stand behind I-Feast as a solid nutrition plan for anyone training with GMB programs.
+We stand behind Feast Your Fat Away as a solid nutrition plan for anyone training with GMB programs.